pingidentity/terraform-provider-pingfederate/docs/resources/sp_idp_connection.md

 Required:

 - `data_store_ref` (Attributes) Reference to the associated data store. (see [below for nested schema](#nestedatt--inbound_provisioning--user_repository--ldap--data_store_ref))
-- `unique_group_id_filter` (String) The expression that results in a unique group identifier, when combined with the Base DN.
 - `unique_user_id_filter` (String) The expression that results in a unique user identifier, when combined with the Base DN.

 Optional:

 - `base_dn` (String) The base DN to search from.
 If not specified, the search will start at the LDAP's root.
+- `unique_group_id_filter` (String) The expression that results in a unique group identifier, when combined with the Base DN.
+Only required when configuring the `inbound_provisioning.groups` attribute.
+Otherwise should not be set.

 <a id="nestedatt--inbound_provisioning--user_repository--ldap--data_store_ref"></a>
 ### Nested Schema for `inbound_provisioning.user_repository.ldap.data_store_ref`